harshnisar/ml-india/ml-chapter/index.md

       Read a blog entry related to it <a href="http://ml-india.org/ml-india-bangalore-chapter-fifth-meetup/" target="blank">here</a>.
       </li>
        <br>
-       <li style="margin-left:15px;">28th August, 2016.
+       <li style="margin-left:15px;">8th October, 2016.
 Discussion on Skymind, and Deeplearning4j and why they exist.

       <br>
       Read a blog entry related to it <a href="http://ml-india.org/ml-india-bangalore-chapter-sixth-meetup/" target="blank">here</a>.
       </li>
        <br>
-       <li style="margin-left:15px;">28th August, 2016.
+       <li style="margin-left:15px;">22nd October, 2016.
 Discussion on mapping a person’s skills to the right job.

       <br>
       Read a blog entry related to it <a href="http://ml-india.org/ml-india-bangalore-chapter-seventh-meetup/" target="blank">here</a>.